dewiweb/holophonix_blender_addon/README.md

 - Enable/disable control for incoming/outgoing handlers
 - Configuration of handler properties and priorities
 - Management of handler lifecycle and cleanup
+- Special handlers for global controls and animations

+### Holophonix Communication Panel

+A dedicated panel for NodeOSC configuration specific to Holophonix:
+- Automatic hostname resolution for 'holophonix.local'
+- Easy configuration of NodeOSC port (4003) for Holophonix compatibility
+- Real-time status monitoring of communication settings
+- Clear visual indicators for properly configured connections

 ### OSC Integration